William Gillette: Holmes tour

 After a copyright performance in England, Sherlock Holmes debuted on October 23, 1899, at the Star Theatre in Buffalo, followed by appearances in Rochester and Syracuse, New York and in Scranton and Wilkes-Barre, Pennsylvania.
 Sherlock Holmes made its Broadway debut at the Garrick Theater on November 6, 1899, performing until June 16, 1900.
 It was an instant success.
 Gillette applied all his dazzling special effects over the massive audience.

 The company also toured nationally along the western United States from October 8, 1900, until March 30, 1901.
 This was bolstered by another company with Cuyler Hastings touring through minor cities and Australia.
 After a pre-debut week in Liverpool, the company debuted in London (September 9, 1901) at the Lyceum Theatre, performing in the Duke of York's Theatre later.

 It was another hit with its audience, despite not convincing the critics.
 The 12 weeks originally appointed were at full-hall.
 The production was extended until April 12, 1902 (256 presentations), including a gala for King Edward VII on February 1.
 Then it toured England and Scotland with two ancillary groups: North (with H. A. Saintsbury) and South (with Julian Royce).
 At the same time, the play was produced in foreign countries (such as Australia, Sweden, and South Africa).

 Sir Henry Irving was touring America when Sherlock Holmes opened at the Garrick Theatre, and Irving saw Gillette as Holmes.
 The two actors met and Irving concluded negotiations for Sherlock Holmes to begin an extended season at the Lyceum Theatre in London beginning in early May.
-Gillette was the first American actor ever to be invited to perform on that illustrious stage, which was an enormous honor.
-Irving was the dean of British actors, the first ever to be knighted, and the Lyceum was his theater.
+Gillette was the first American actor ever to be invited to perform at the Lyceum Theatre, which was an enormous honor.
+Irving was the dean of British actors and the first ever to be knighted.

 Sherlock Holmes made its British debut at the Shakespeare Theatre on Fraser Street, Liverpool, on September 2, 1901.
 It was the beginning of a major triumph.
 Gillette then opened Sherlock Holmes at the Lyceum in London on September 9.
 The Lyceum tour alone netted Gillette nearly $100,000, and it made the most money of all the productions in the final years of Irving's tenure at the Lyceum.

 In the United States, Gillette again toured from 1902 until November 1903, starring in The Admirable Crichton by James M. Barrie.
 Gillette's own play Electricity appeared in 1910, and he starred in Victorien Sardou's Diplomacy in 1914, Clare Kummer's A Successful Calamity in 1917, Barrie's Dear Brutus in 1918, and Gillette's The Dream Maker in 1921.
 A brief revival of Sherlock Holmes in early 1923 did not generate enough interest to return to Broadway, so he retired to his Hadlyme estate.